NICKISBAD/UT-BB-Docs/Documentation.md

 How they work:

-InfHP and GSmite work because only in VIPs because the networkownership of the enemy's humanoid is none. which means you can do anything w them. if you were to use InfHP the game would have to account for what's happening on the other player's screen so it would reset your HP back to normaly
-Same for GSmite, the blaster wouldn't appear on their screen.
+InfHP and GSmite work because only in VIPs because the networkownership of the enemy's humanoid is none. which means you can do anything w them. if you were to use InfHP the game would have to account for what's happening on the other player's screen so it would reset your HP back to normal, Same for GSmite, the blaster wouldn't appear on their screen.